a-sambhab/Clap/README.md

   <h3 align="center">NFTDocket</h3>

   <p align="center">
-    The official repository for the website of NFTDocket
+    The official repository for the website of RELAY
     <br />
     <a href="https://nftdocket.vercel.app/">View Live</a>
   </p>